Skip to content

 Attributes:

-moderator (Moderator): The moderator used to evaluate the sequences.
+scorer (Scorer): The scorer used to evaluate the sequences.

 ppl_weight (float): Weight for perplexity in the reward calculation.